BA with a Minor in Classical Studies

 240 Greek Literature in Translation

 The study of selected works of ancient Greek literature, read in translation, concentrating on the principal figures and themes of ancient Greek mythology.
 Texts will include the epic poetry of Homer and the tragedies of Aeschylus, Sophocles, and Euripides.
-Cross-listed as RELS 220.
 Six credits.
+Not offered in 2020-2021.